We love breaking news - whether good or bad news. We take it all in, refine it and sieve out the good from the bad; then convert them into profits 🙂

 News streams straight from over 50 providers, including central banks, credit rating agencies, financial exchanges, plus major news agencies Nasdaq, MarketWatch, Yahoo Financials & CNBC.

-The US Federal Reserve maintained the funds rate at 4.25%-4.5% for a third consecutive time at Wednesday’s meeting.
+The US Federal Reserve maintained the funds rate at 4.25%-4.50% at Wednesday’s meeting.

 The European Central Bank recently released its monetary policy meeting minutes, showing that the bank’s policymakers supported the decision to continue with an accommodative monetary policy stance until March 2022.